 Manufacturing is often considered as a separate activity from distribution since most manufacturing activities are trying to minimize input costs (e.g. labor) while distribution activities are trying to maximize market accessibility.
 This is particularly the case for distribution activities related to finished goods.
 However, globalization, particularly the resulting international division of production, has reinforced the importance of distribution capabilities to support the geographical and functional complexity of value chains.

-Since a growing aspect of manufacturing becomes less dependent on basic inputs costs such as labor and land (as a total share of added value), the flexibility of manufacturing is more related in accessing suppliers and customers.
-Under such circumstances, areas having access to global and regional distribution systems accumulate an important advantage (or component) in the fourth industrial revolution.
-Flexibility relies on the concept of flow and as such logistics zones (freight distribution clusters) are expected to assume a growing share of manufacturing.
+Since a growing aspect of manufacturing becomes less dependent on basic inputs costs such as labor and land (as a total share of added value), the flexibility of manufacturing is more related to accessing suppliers and customers.
+Under such circumstances, areas with access to global and regional distribution systems accumulated an important advantage (or component) in the fourth industrial revolution.
+Flexibility relies on the concept of flow, and as such, logistics zones (freight distribution clusters) are expected to assume a growing share of manufacturing.
 Further to the pressure of robotization on employment, there is likely to be pressure on profits since it would increase the supply of goods and reduce their production costs.
-In time, this is favoring the emergence of a new manufacturing landscape where production and distribution capabilities are closely embedded.
-Since logistics is a transport-related activity, logistics zones nearby large terminal facilities such as ports, airports and intermodal rail yards, are offering an attractive proposition for the emerging manufacturing landscape of the fourth industrial revolution.
+In time, this favors the emergence of a new manufacturing landscape where production and distribution capabilities are closely embedded.
+Since logistics is a transport-related activity, logistics zones near large terminal facilities such as ports, airports, and intermodal rail yards offer an attractive proposition for the emerging manufacturing landscape of the fourth industrial revolution.